-Whereas MIS have an internal orientation, DSS will often use data from external sources, as well as data from TPS and MIS.
-DSS support "what-if" analyses rather than a long-term structured analysis of MIS.
+Although MIS have an internal orientation, DSS will often use data from external sources, as well as data from TPS and MIS.
+DSS supports "what-if" analyses rather than a long-term structured analysis inherent in MIS systems.
 MIS are generally not flexible and provide little analytical capabilities.
 In contrast, DSS are designed for analytical purposes and are flexible.